The ASC 842 leasing standard has been saved

 On the Radar: A roadmap to adoption and implementation

 Lease accounting is like a tale of two cities, with Companies that have adopted ASC 842 in one and those that have not yet adopted the standard in the other.
-That means some may be more focused on ongoing activity at the FASB and the impacts of COVID-19, while others are still grappling with implementation challenges.
+That means some may be more focused on ongoing activity at the FASB and the impact of real estate rationalization efforts on lease accounting, while others are still grappling with implementation changes.

-This On the Radar applies to both public business entities and non-public business entities and is divided into the following sections on the basis of whether an entity has adopted ASC 842:
+This On the Radar applies to both PBEs and non-PBEs and is divided into the following sections on the basis of whether an entity has adopted ASC 842:

 Lease accounting hot topics for entities that have adopted ASC 842

-In light of COVID-19, many entities are evaluating their current business structures and related models to adapt.
-As part of such an assessment, entities may reevaluate where their employees conduct their required business activities and to what extent they will rely on the use of brick-and-mortar real estate assets on a go-forward basis.
-Specifically, many entities have already initiated (or may soon initiate) a real estate rationalization program to reevaluate their organization wide real estate footprint.
+The COVID-19 pandemic ignited a shift in how entities in almost every industry sector are doing business.
+Many entities are reevaluating where their employees conduct their required business activities and to what extent they will rely on the use of brick-and-mortar real estate assets on a go-forward basis.
+Specifically, many entities have already initiated (or may soon initiate) a real estate rationalization program to reevaluate their organization-wide real estate footprint.
 The goal of initiating such programs may be for entities to rightsize their real estate portfolios to manage costs while adequately supporting their evolving business needs.

-Since the issuance of ASU 2016-02 more than five years ago, the FASB has released various ASUs to provide additional transition relief and make certain technical corrections and improvements to the standard.
+Since the issuance of ASU 2016-02 several years ago, the FASB has released various ASUs to provide additional transition relief and make certain technical corrections and improvements to the standard.

 - The lease would have been classified as a sales-type lease or direct financing lease in accordance with the classification criteria in ASC 842-10-25-2 and 25-3, respectively.